stefan-kolb/nucleus/README.md

 $ bundle install
 ```

-Of course you could also install the gem yourself as:
+Or install the gem by yourself:

 ```shell
 $ gem install nucleus
 ```

-Finally require the gem in your application
+Finally, require the gem inside your application

 ```ruby
 require 'nucleus'